Arnaldo-iq/Docking-The-inhibition-of-COX-2-by-CELEBREX/README.md

     ~HOME/rosetta_src_2018.33.60351_bundle/main/source/bin/relax.default.linuxgccrelease -s 1cx2v2.pdb -out:suffix _relax

-  An output file in the PDB format is going to be generated with the new more stable atomic coordinates for the enzyme (**1cx2v2_relax_0001.pdb**).
+  An output file in the PDB format is going to be generated with the new and more stable atomic coordinates for the enzyme (**1cx2v2_relax_0001.pdb**).
 A new score file is also going to be generated for that new "relaxed" geometry.
 The new relaxed score we obtain is **-5348.366** indicating a  much more stable configuration.

   **-----------------------------------------------------------------------------------------------------------------------------**